Website Landing Page…

 What is a Landing Page and where is it??

 A landing page is a special, non-menu-listed page on your website, designed to serve a single desired action, such as making a purchase, filling out a form, email collecting, or signing up for a free trial, all with the promise of something special or free in exchange.
+Constant contact landing pages are also one example allowing you to measure an outgoing email success using a landing page.

 It’s called a landing page because it’s a page where users “land” after clicking on a link in social media or some form of off-site advertising like Google Ads or other form of site promotion.